victorjonsson/jQuery-Form-Validator/README.md

 ## Changelog

+### 2.1.9
+ * File validation now support multiple files
+ * Length validation can now be used to validate the number of uploaded files using a file input that supports multiple files
+ * Validation classes is no longer applied on inputs that for some reason shouldn't become validated

 #### 2.1.8
  * Now possible to configure the decimal separator when validating float values.
 Use either the attribute *data-validation-decimal-separator* or the property *decimalSeparator* when